palpatinedude/Computer-Vision-/README.md

 - Apply affine transformations such as scaling, rotation, translation, and shearing
 - Create composite images and animated sequences
 - Compare different interpolation methods

+## Scale Invariant Feature Transform (SIFT) — Exercise 3

+---

+## Overview

+Exercise 3 focuses on the analysis and implementation of the Scale Invariant Feature Transform (SIFT) algorithm.
+SIFT is a widely used and robust computer vision technique for extracting distinctive features that are invariant to scale, rotation, and illumination changes.

+---

+## Objectives

+The main objectives of this laboratory exercise are:

+- Understand the principles of scale-space representation
+- Detect stable and repeatable keypoints across different image scales
+- Construct distinctive feature descriptors for image matching
+- Filter out unstable or noisy keypoints
+- Apply geometric verification using robust estimation techniques

+---
 - Use masking techniques for realistic image composition

 ---